 The business unit GHG Data Reporter should review and update the uncertainty survey on an annual basis, and provide the updated uncertainty analysis to the CTC HSE Air and GHG Team by June 30.
-The updated uncertainty survey should be approved by the business unit GHG Data Manager.
+The updated uncertainty survey should be approved by the business unit GHG Data Manager prior to providing to CTC.